How to Coordinate a Bathroom Renovation

 3. Hire external tradies

-With the shopping done, now it’s time to establish what external help you will need to complete your renovation.
+With the shopping done, now it’s time to establish what external help you will need to complete your bathroom renovation.

 Make contact with each tradie and ask for a quote and their availability and work schedule.